pingidentity/pingdirectory-go-client/docs/AlertBackendResponse.md

 ### NewAlertBackendResponse

-`func NewAlertBackendResponse(schemas []EnumalertBackendSchemaUrn, backendID string, baseDN []string, ldifFile string, alertRetentionTime string, writabilityMode EnumbackendWritabilityModeProp, enabled bool, ) *AlertBackendResponse`
+`func NewAlertBackendResponse(schemas []EnumalertBackendSchemaUrn, id string, backendID string, baseDN []string, ldifFile string, alertRetentionTime string, writabilityMode EnumbackendWritabilityModeProp, enabled bool, ) *AlertBackendResponse`

 NewAlertBackendResponse instantiates a new AlertBackendResponse object This constructor will assign default values to properties that have it defined,